AdaCore/learn/content/courses/ada-idioms/chapters/fundamental_idioms_for_packages.rst

     with System.Storage_Elements;  use System.Storage_Elements;
     package body Rotary_Switch is
        Switch : Unsigned_8 with Volatile, Address => To_Address (16#FFC0_0801#);
-       function State return Rotary_Switch_Values is
+       function State return Values is
        begin
-          if Switch in Rotary_Switch_Values then
+          if Switch in Values then
              return Switch;
           else
              raise Program_Error;